sass/sass/proposal/color-4-new-formats.md

 Conversions between color formats and color-spaces are well defined, and the CSS specification provides code samples to help with implementation, but handling out-of-gamut colors can be much more complex.
-There is no single "rendering intent" that works in every instance, and no well-defines algoythms even once a rendering intent is determined.
+There is no single "rendering intent" that works in every instance, and no well-defined algorithms even once a rendering intent is determined.

 Our solution attempts to balance several concerns: